TillMacher/dbDNA/README.md

 * A more detailed overview into the pipeline can be found in [this](https://github.com/TillMacher/dbDNA/blob/main/source/dbDNA_overview.pdf) presentation.

 ### Step 1: Data acquisition
-* Records for all taxa provided in taxa list can be downloaded (the taxon can be any taxonomic level).
+* Records for all taxa provided in taxa list are downloaded (the taxon can be any taxonomic level).
+For example, of a genus is provided, all species records for this genus will be fetched.
 * Sequence records can be obtained from **BOLDsystems** and **MIDORI2** (GenBank).
 * For each record, all available metadata is downloaded (from BOLDsystems or GenBank, depending on the source).
 * All records and their respective metadata are stored in a raw sequence table.